boazbk/tcs/lec_08_uncomputability.md

 `First` and `Second` are two distinct C programs, but they compute the same function.
 A _semantic_ property, such  as "computing a function $f:\N \rightarrow \N$ where $f(m) \geq m$ for every $m$", would be either _true_ for both programs or _false_ for both programs, since it depends on the _function_ the programs compute and not on their code.
-A _syntactic_ property, such as "containing the variable `k`" or "using a `while` operation" might be true for one of the programs and false for the other, since it can depend on properties of the programs' _code_.
+A _syntactic_ property, such as "containing the variable `k`" or "using a `while` operation" might be true for one of the programs and false for the other, since it can depend on properties of the programs' _code_.^[While we contrast "semantic" with "syntactic" in this informal discussion, we  only formally define the notion of a _semantic_ function in this book.
+A famous example of a syntactically correct but semantically meaningless sentence in English is Chomsky's ["Colorless green ideas sleep furiously."](https://goo.gl/4gXoiV)]

 Often the properties of programs that we are most interested in are the _semantic_ ones, since we want to understand the programs' functionality.
 Unfortunately, the following theorem shows that such properties are uncomputable in general: